-I am assuming that you are currently working in the main job, or maybe you are a student of computer science, and you are thinking about building your own business in the mid-term or long-term.
+I am assuming that you are currently working in the main job, or you are a student of computer science, and you are thinking about building your own business in the mid-term or long-term.

 The second best time is NOW.
 If you want to start your own business at one point in your life, you should start it now on the side.

-Instead, a much better way of becoming self-employed is to work part-time on your business.
+Instead, a much better way of becoming self-employed is to work part-time on your freelancing business.
 Maybe you decide to work for five to ten hours every Saturday?

-You are very robust because even if there are market changes and lose your job, you’ve something to fall back to.
+Having a functioning side business will make you more robust because even if there are market changes and lose your job, you’ve something to fall back to.
 You can always go back to the business and do more of what already works — now full-time.

 Or, if the business fails, you still have the job that protects you in this case.

 But you should expect that neither the business nor the job fails.
 They will coexist and there will even be synergies where one feeds the other.
-You will earn more, save more, learn more.

 This is a huge advantage for you as a small business owner because you can think long-term.
 The job brings in a steady stream of income, while you can build a robust, stable, long-term asset (the business).

 Or you can write a complicated piece of software that nobody else can afford to write because they need to make money fast.
 99% of new market participants need to make money fast — their biggest liability.

 But these things you can do only because you work on your business on the side.
 You can grow your business by reinvesting the cash it earns because you don’t depend on it.

-This is actually how I created my Finxter.com platform for learning Python.
-I could think long-term.
+I was able to think long-term.
 It took me years to build.
-I wrote everything from scratch in Python — it was tedious but my main money was coming in working as a doctoral researcher in computer science.
+I wrote everything from scratch in Python — it was tedious but my primary income was coming from working as a doctoral researcher in computer science.

 💡 In summary, if you are thinking about creating your own business, don’t wait and start now.
 Think radically long-term.

-An excellent way of creating a side business is to become Python freelancer.
+An excellent way of creating a side business is to become a Python freelancer.
 You can learn the business side of things, become better, build reputation and knowledge, and earn good money proportionally to the time invested.
 You can then build upon your new skills to attract better and better clients.
 All while growing your skills.